-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - [Subject to standing order 24(a), the Council's common seal shall alone be used for sealing a deed required by law.
-It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.]
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 24(a), the Council's common seal shall alone be used for sealing a deed required by law.
+It shall be applied by the Proper Officer in the presence of the Mayor/Deputy Mayor who shall sign the deed as a witness. - c Delegated authority is provided to the Mayor and Town Clerk to 'seal' personal documents as required subject to a separate register of records being maintained.